top of page

 Pre-ground coffee is convenient but far more vulnerable to oxidation and moisture, both of which can accelerate mold growth.
 Grinding exposes more surface area to the environment, inviting contamination over time.

-Sticking with whole beans is one of the simplest ways to practice Toxin-Free Coffee habits.
-Grind just before brewing to maximize freshness, aroma, and purity.
-Store the remaining beans in airtight containers away from light and heat.
+Whole beans are one of the simplest ways to keep coffee cleaner.
+Grind just before brewing for better freshness and flavor, and store the rest in an airtight container away from light and heat.

 4. Store Coffee Correctly at Home